All Episodes

 And then that raises a question, if it wasn't her, then who was it?

-Anyway, because in the final year of the Obama administration there were three five hundred times more unmasking requests than had ever taken place before and that tells us that probably there were people within the Obama administration for political purposes wanting to know what the Trump campaign was up to.
+And that tells us that probably there were people within the Obama administration for political purposes wanting to know what the Trump campaign was up to.

-Uh so those that were picked up on any type of surveillance while minimization is the standard operating procedure not identifying them in other words that they have a right to privacy fourth amendment fourth amendment rights against unreasonable search and seizure while we're finding out that the unmasking was so widespread that it seems like illegal spying was taking place.
+So those that were picked up on any type of surveillance, while minimization is the standard operating procedure, not identifying them, in other words, that they have a right to privacy, Fourth Amendment rights against unreasonable search and seizure.

 How are you?

-Hey Sean good to be with you.
+Hey, Sean, good to be with you.

-The Chinese are doing the Iranians are doing the North Koreans are doing and we have these powerful tools of intelligence but at times when such people foreign agents that we are surveilling legally that we're doing our job to protect America well when they get caught up in a conversation with an American citizen for whatever reason a business purpose or in the case of General Flynn he's talking to his soon to be counterpart in Russia,
+But at times, when such people, foreign agents that we are surveilling legally, that we're doing our job to protect America, well, when they get caught up in a conversation with an American citizen, for whatever reason, a business purpose, or in the case of General Flynn, he's talking to his soon-to-be counterpart in Russia, they are not supposed to reveal the name of the American unless they pick up something that would be illegal or dangerous to the country.

 They minimize what it is that they're listening to as it relates to the American side of that conversation.

-And then of course the next step in that would be well if you think the Americans done something untoward or illegal well then you might unmask the identity of that individual and then begin an investigation.
+And then, of course, the next step in that would be: well, if you think the Americans done something untoward or illegal, well, then you might unmask the identity of that individual and then begin an investigation.

-But this apparently was so widespread it was happening almost all of the time and then in the case of General Flynn then they took raw intelligence they leaked it and I would argue set him up for a perjury trap.
+And then in the case of General Flynn, then they took raw intelligence, they leaked it, and I would argue set him up for a perjury trap.

-Well I think the administration quickly understood that they could use this foreign intelligence surveillance as a backdoor way to spy on the Trump team and their logic was well we needed to know the identities of these Americans so we could understand the intelligence and I'm convinced the dossier was the rubric and the excuse that they used to justify the unmasking of the Trump team.
+Well, I think the administration quickly understood that they could use this foreign intelligence surveillance as a backdoor way to spy on the Trump team.

-You know we know the people who were unmasked include as best I can tell General Flynn and Attorney General Sessions and you can bet the president wasn't masked as well back when he was a candidate.
+You know, we know the people who were unmasked include, as best I can tell, General Flynn and Attorney General Sessions.

 No doubt that happened.